 After escaping street life, he founded a boxing gym to help others do the same

 About 100 children per week train, plus receive tutoring and meals there

 Khali Sweeney has been selected as a 2017 Top 10 CNN Hero.
-Voting is now underway to select the Hero of the Year, to be revealed during 'CNN Heroes: An All-Star Tribute,' airing live, Sunday, Dec.
+Hero of the Year will be revealed during ‘CNN Heroes: An All-Star Tribute,’ airing live, Sunday, Dec.
 17 at 8 p.m.
 ET.